doctorfree/cheat-sheets/keyboard/xbindkeys.md

 `xbindkeys` is a tool to let you create keyboard shortcuts to run shell commands, globally.

+`xbindkeys` allows you to launch shell commands with your keyboard or your mouse under X Window.
+It links commands to keys or mouse buttons, using a configuration file.
+It's independant of the window manager and can capture all keyboard keys

 `xbindkeys` can bind almost any key or key combination.
 Example: `CapsLock`, `ScrLk`, `Pause`, `F2`, number pad keys, multimedia keys, and special app launch buttons, and also standard modifier key combinations such as `Menu`, `Ctrl+3`, `Super+3`, etc.

 ## Install xbindkeys